Trinity College in Dublin

 Trinity College, founded by Queen Elizabeth I in 1592, is one of Ireland’s oldest higher-level educational institutions.
 Some of Ireland’s most renowned literary personalities and political members have graduated from here, Oscar Wilde, Samuel Beckett, and President Mary Robinson to name a few.

-The historical campus is located in the heart of Dublin city centre.
+The historical campus is located in the heart of the city centre with our Dublin bus tour stopping just around the corner.
 Its picturesque setting spreads across 47 acres with cricket and rugby pitches, as well as tennis courts.
 The majority of the iconic buildings at Trinity College date back to the 18th century.